binnes/mkdocTest/docs/MkDocs.md

 ## Generating PDF documentation for your site

 In additional to a static web site, MkDocs can also generate a PDF file containing all the documents in the site combined into a single PDF.
 To do this you need to use a plugin.
 There are a number of plugins available that will generate a pdf, but the one I use is called **MkDocs with pdf**.
+Before you can use it you need to install it along with the prerequisites.
+The installation is documented in the [plugin project README file](https://github.com/orzih/mkdocs-with-pdf){target=_blank}.

+!!! warning
+    There is a bug in version 0.2.3 which prevents images being added to the pdf, so use version 0.2.2 until a newer release is available.

-It is added to the configuration in the plugin section:
+Once the plugin is installed it can be added to the MkDocs configuration file, in the plugin section:

 ```yaml
 plugins: